Imagine you are a site manager of a construction project.

 This way, you stop supplier disagreements from ever affecting your operations.

-Construction companies are a low margin businesses where small inefficiencies in inventory management can quickly add up.
+Construction companies are low-margin businesses where small inefficiencies in inventory management can quickly add up.
 Use these five tips, to drill down on construction material inefficiencies and ensure your company builds success.